eeric/coco-eval-free/README.md

 # coco-eval-free
-coco eval by custom category to multi object classification
+coco eval by custom category to multi object classification if category is two, then id index is [0,1], as following:
 ## modified two lines in coco.py
 117th line added